DataDog/documentation/content/guides/billing.md

     good news is that switching from the Free plan to Pro will not affect your setup, so anything you've begun monitoring would not be affected by that status change.
-1. **Pro** is for 6-499 hosts and comes with 1 year of data retention.
+1. **Pro** is for 6-499 hosts and comes with 13 months of data retention.
     Pro includes metric alerts and email support.
 1. **Enterprise** is for
     500+ hosts or any number of hosts but needing custom adjustments to what is offered in the Pro plan.
 Enterprise includes phone support and pricing is based on three factors:
-    1. Data retention requirements and number of custom metrics (base plan includes 1 year retention, and 100 custom metrics)
+    1. Data retention requirements and number of custom metrics (base plan includes 13 months retention, and 100 custom metrics)
     1. Size of your environment in servers
     1. Payment terms (month to month or annual prepaid)